wraiford/encrypt-gib/README.md

             alphabet += hash!;
             prevHash = hash;
         }
-        alphabetsThisSection[indexIntoPassSection] = alphabet;
+        alphabetsThisBlock[indexIntoBlock] = alphabet;
     }

     // at this point, each alphabet is at least the minimum size and is
     // guaranteed to have at least once instance of the plaintext hexChar.
-    // we also return prevHash for use in the next section is applicable. return { alphabetsThisSection, prevHash };
+    // we also return prevHash for use in the next section is applicable. return { alphabetsThisBlock, prevHash };
     // ...
 }
 ```

-So here is the real core of the multipass strategy.
-The point is that since we
+So here is the real core of the multipass block strategy.
+The point is that
-iterate over the entire section, we cannot create the early alphabets without
+since we iterate over the entire section, we cannot create the early alphabets
-going through each round function of the characters later in the section.
-This is
+without going through each round function of the characters later in the
-why it is important to use the `lastIndexOf` in the enciphering, to fully utilize the
+section.
+This is why it is important to use the `lastIndexOf` in the
-multipass extensions of each alphabet.
+enciphering, to fully utilize the multipass extensions of each alphabet.

 For our walkthrough example, here is the output of how the alphabets are constructed:

 ```
 info: {
-  "passSectionLength": 2,
+  "blockSize": 2,
   "numOfPasses": 3,
   "indexHexEncodedDataAtStartOfPass": 0,
   "prevHash": "b52d06e35b980303bc9615d27298e8ff3957ee681602ff3f87fd7dc7905b8c06"